Opel: 1920–1939

 In March 1929, General Motors (GM), impressed by Opel's modern production facilities, bought 80% of the company.
 The Opel family gained $33.3 million from the transaction.
 Subsequently, during 1935, a second factory was built at Brandenburg for the production of "Blitz" light trucks.
-In 1929 Opel licensed design of the radical Neander motorcycle, and produced it as the Opel Motoclub in 1929 and 1930, using Küchen, J.A.P., and Motosacoche engines.
-Fritz von Opel famously attached solid-fuel rockets to his Motoclub in a publicity stunt, riding the rocket-boosted motorcycle at the Avus racetrack.
+In 1929 Opel licensed the design of the radical Neander motorcycle and produced it as the Opel Motoclub in 1929 and 1930, using Küchen, J.A.P., and Motosacoche engines.
+Fritz von Opel attached solid-fuel rockets to his Motoclub in a publicity stunt, riding the rocket-boosted motorcycle at the Avus racetrack.

-In 1931 – after acquiring the rest of the shares – General Motors took over the full ownership of Adam Opel AG, making the company a wholly owned subsidiary, and later, in 1935, Opel became the first German car manufacturer to produce over 100,000 vehicles a year.
-This was based on the popular Opel P4 model.
-The selling price was a mere 1,650 marks and the car had a 23 PS 1.1 L four-cylinder engine and a top speed of 85 km/h.
+After acquiring the remaining shares in 1931, General Motors had full ownership of Adam Opel AG and organized it as a wholly owned subsidiary.
+In 1935, Opel became the first German car manufacturer to produce over 100,000 vehicles annually.
+This was because of the popularity of the Opel P4 model.
+The sales price was 1,650 marks and the car had a 23 PS 1.1 L four-cylinder engine achieving a top speed of 85 km/h.

 Opel also produced the first mass-production vehicle in Germany with a self-supporting ("unibody") all-steel body, closely following the 1934 Citroën Traction Avant.
 This was one of the most important innovations in automotive history.
-They called the car, launched in 1935, the Olympia.
-With its small weight and aerodynamics came an improvement in both performance and fuel consumption.
-Opel received a patent on this technology.
+Launched in 1935, the Olympia was light and its aerodynamics enhanced performance and fuel economy.

-The 1930s was a decade of growth, and by 1937, with 130,267 cars produced, Opel's Rüsselsheim plant was Europe's top car plant in terms of output, while ranking seventh worldwide.
+The 1930s was a decade of growth, and by 1937, with 130,267 cars produced.
+Opel's Rüsselsheim facility was Europe's top in terms of vehicle production, and ranking seventh worldwide.

 1938 saw the presentation of the highly successful Kapitän.
 With a 2.5 L six-cylinder engine, all-steel body, front independent suspension, hydraulic shock absorbers, hot-water heating (with electric blower), and central speedometer.
-25,374 Kapitäns left the factory before the intensification of World War II brought automotive manufacturing to a temporary stop in the autumn of 1940, by order of the government.
+25,374 Kapitäns were made before the intensification of World War II brought automotive manufacturing to a temporary stop in the autumn of 1940, by order of the government.

 World War II

 Opel automobile production ended in October 1940, after the company's American leadership had rejected an "invitation" to switch to munitions manufacture a few months earlier.
 In 1942 Opel switched to wartime production, making aircraft parts and tanks.
-They kept manufacturing trucks at the Brandenburg plant, where the 3.6-liter Opel Blitz truck had been built since 1938.
+Truck manufacture continued at the Brandenburg plant, where the 3.6-liter Opel Blitz truck had been built since 1938.
 These 3 ST trucks were also built under license by Daimler-Benz in Mannheim.